synfig/synfig-docs/source/tools/skeleton.rst

 The parent child relationships of bones are represented by a dashed line from parent's tip to the child's origin.

 When you click on a bone, the bone is set as the **"Active Bone"**.
 Active bone is highlighted with a yellow outline.
 Any bone that's created is added as a child to the active bone.
-When there is no active bone set, then the bones created after will have no parent bone.
+When there is no active bone set, then the bone created after will have no parent.

 .. image:: ./skeleton_dat/active_bone.gif
     :width: 600px
     :align: center
     :alt: Active Bone

-The handles of the bone will have same meaning as they had before.A point to be noted is that, you can even click on a Handle to set a bone as "Active Bone".
+The handles of the bone will have same meaning as they had before.
+A point to be noted is that, you can even click on a Handle to set a bone as "Active Bone".
 When you use a handle to modify a bone, note that the bone is set as the "Active Bone".

 .. image:: ./skeleton_dat/duck_drag.gif
     :width: 600px